 Below are some of our “signature” programs which are unique to Elon.
 They touch the lives of students both at the beginning of their college careers and as they prepare to leave.
 These programs encourage students to appreciate the communities they have come from and the one they will experience at Elon.

-Festival of Holiday Lights
+Festival of Lights and Luminaries

 Turning 21 Celebrations

 Senior administrators, including former presidents Leo Lambert and Earl Danieley, have accompanied students to this rite of passage ceremony.
-Elon focuses on this 21st birthday transition to help students fully accept their new adult status in life and move with greater confidence into the future.
+Elon University focuses on this 21st birthday transition to help students fully accept their new adult status in life and move with greater confidence into the future.

 The Truitt Center is deeply committed to providing opportunities for students to learn about and engage with religious and spiritual traditions outside their own.
 We believe that students learn and grow in powerful ways through meaningful engagement with difference.
 Therefore, the Truitt Center offers programs throughout the year which are aimed at creating opportunities for this type of interfaith engagement.
-Some examples of signature Truitt Center programs include: an Interfaith Lunch and Learn series during Winter Term (Winterfaith), religious holiday celebrations, and an interfaith spring break trip.
+Some examples of signature Truitt Center programs include: an Interfaith Lunch and Learn series (Winterfaith), religious holiday celebrations, and an interfaith spring break trip.